OMG!!! An Unsubscriber from my Email Marketing List!

 You can Get Some Valuable Feedback

-Many unsubscribers, depending on your email service, will leave you feedback as to why they left.
+Depending on your email service, many unsubscribers will leave you feedback on why they left.
 Sometimes the feedback you get can be valuable in helping you improve the quality of your emails.
 Yes, it’s too bad you lost that person, but there are others out there.
 So as long as you are learning you will be OK.

 Another type of feedback is if a lot of people are leaving.
 This is a sign that you need to make changes, and is more serious than losing one or 2.
 But at least now you know.
 It’s better than paying for a list of 10000 people but no one ever reads your mails.